IrishTechCommunity/irishtechcommunity.github.io/codeofconduct.md

 # A few things to note:

-- The Irish Tech Community is dedicated to providing a harassment-free environment for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
+- The Irish Tech Community is dedicated to providing a harassment-free environment for everyone, regardless of gender, gender identity and expression, sexual orientation, work, disability, physical appearance, body size, race, age or religion.
 We do not tolerate harassment of participants in any form.
 Participants violating these rules may be sanctioned or have membership revoked at the discretion of the organizers.

 - ITC is not a substitute for legal advice from a professional lawyer/barrister.